TRUMP’S 2024 ELECTION VICTORY AND POTENTIAL TAX REFORM FOR BUSINESSES

 Looking Ahead

-While there is support behind many of the Trump administration proposals, any changes to the current tax rules are subject to the legislative processes and technicalities.
+While there is support behind many of the proposals, any changes are subject to the legislative processes and technicalities.
 The likelihood of passage varies by proposal and each must overcome political challenges, complex negotiations, budgetary hurdles, and alignment with broader policies.
 The upcoming months and commencement of Trump’s second term will be critical in determining how these proposals evolve.